In This Article

 What Jewelry Material Is Used for Nipple Piercing?

 - Titanium: A popular choice for those with metal sensitivities, titanium tends to be a safe option because it lacks nickel, though it's also on the pricier side.
-"Most people are allergic to, or have some type of allergy or sensitivity to nickel," cautions Thompson.
+"Most people are allergic to or have some allergy or sensitivity to nickel," cautions Thompson.
 He prefers "hypoallergenic metals" like titanium, gold, and platinum.

 - Stainless steel: Not overly sensitive to nickel?
 Stainless steel could be a good pick, as it contains only trace amounts.
 This is not Thompson's top choice, however.
-"My studio, I don't carry any steel," he says.
-"Some people are just hyper hyper sensitive to it.
+"In my studio, I don't carry any steel," he says.
+"Some people are just hyper-sensitive to it.
 They can't even touch it."

-- Gold: Another Thompson-approved metal that is not likely to cause an allergic reaction.
+- Gold: Another Thompson-approved metal that is not likely to cause an allergic reaction is gold.
 Can't afford it?
 Thompson suggests anodized titanium, which "can kind of mimic gold a little bit."